gowon/Serilog.Sinks.DynamicSwitch/README.md

 ### Setup sinks

 A DynamicSwitch sink can be set up in the standard way while constructing a `LoggerConfiguration`.
-A specific `LoggingLevelSwitchCollection` object can be passed to the configuration; if one is not specified, a static global collection is used that be referenced using `LoggingLevelSwitchCollection.Current`.
+A specific `DynamicSwitchCollection` object can be passed to the configuration; if one is not specified, a static global collection is used that be referenced using `DynamicSwitchCollection.Current`.
 Each DynamicSwitch must be uniquely named.
 The following is a simple example:

 ```csharp
 var logLevel = new LoggingLevelSwitch(LogEventLevel.Warning);